theotherphil/imagecli/README_template.txt

 )$

-As manually rotating through the image stack can be a bit verbose, we also support an array syntax which applies the nth in a series of operations to the nth element in the stack.
+As manually rotating through the image stack can be a bit verbose, we also support an array syntax which applies the *n*th in a series of operations to the *n*th element in the stack.
 For example, the following command line applies a Gaussian blur to the first image, and a blur with larger radius to the second.